 \section{Background and Related Work}

-\say{Solar forecasting} in the literature may refer to either solar irradiance (of a particular location) solar PV power (as generated by a number of PV panels) \cite{Erdener2022AForecasting, Lin2022RecentMethods, Antonanzas2016ReviewForecasting, Yang2018HistoryMining, Mayer2021ExtensiveForecasting}.
-Similar methods such as time series forecasting \cite{Fouilloy2018SolarVariability}, traditional machine learning (e.g., support vector regression or tree-based methods) \cite{Visser2022OperationalDistribution} and neural networks \cite{Kumari2021LongForecasting} are applied to both irradiance and power forecasting.
-However, to derive PV power forecasts, either historical power generation data from the system, or system-specific details (e.g., tilt, orientation) are needed to convert irradiance forecasts to power forecasts.
+\say{Solar forecasting} in the literature may refer to forecasting either solar irradiance at a given location or solar PV power generated by a PV system \cite{Erdener2022AForecasting, Lin2022RecentMethods, Antonanzas2016ReviewForecasting, Yang2018HistoryMining, Mayer2021ExtensiveForecasting, BARANCSUK2025122962}.
+A wider range of forecasting methods such as time series forecasting \cite{Fouilloy2018SolarVariability}, traditional machine learning (e.g., support vector regression or tree-based methods) \cite{Visser2022OperationalDistribution} and neural networks \cite{Kumari2021LongForecasting} have been applied to both irradiance and power forecasting.
+However, forecasting PV power typically requires either historical power generation data from the system, or system specific information (e.g., panel tilt and orientation) to convert irradiance forecasts to power forecasts.
 The input data to any solar forecasting approach can be broadly categorised as data-driven and/or image-based.
-Data-driven inputs include historical power generation data from the PV site or historical irradiance data, weather observation data and numerical weather predictions \cite{Lin2022RecentMethods, Mayer2021ExtensiveForecasting, Dolara2015ComparisonPrediction}.
-Typical image-based inputs include cloud images such as ground-based sky images (GSI) or satellite imagery, and these are used more commonly for short-term solar forecasting \cite{Lin2022RecentMethods}.
+Data-driven inputs include historical power generation data from the PV site or historical irradiance data, weather observation data, and numerical weather predictions \cite{Lin2022RecentMethods, Mayer2021ExtensiveForecasting, Dolara2015ComparisonPrediction, CloudCast}.
+Typical image-based inputs include cloud images such as ground-based sky images (GSI) or satellite imagery, which are more commonly used for short-term solar forecasting \cite{Lin2022RecentMethods}.